Edward Sorel: Personal life

 Sorel has been married twice.
 He met his second wife, Nancy Caldwell, in 1963 at a Quakers Morningside Friends Meeting, and married her in 1965.
 Sorel and Caldwell have collaborated on two books, with Caldwell writing the text and Sorel doing the illustrations.
 Sorel has four children: Madeline Sorel Kahn, Leo Sorel, Jenny Sorel, Katherine Sorel; and six grandchildren: Saskia Kahn, Sabella Kahn, Walter Sorel, Adam Sorel, Dulio Sorel, and Thelonious Sorel.

 Exhibitions

-In 1998 the National Portrait Gallery in Washington, DC, devoted several rooms to an exhibition of his caricatures.
-Other one-man shows include the Graham Gallery and the Davis and Langdale Gallery in New York City, the Susan Conway Gallery in Washington, DC, the Art Institute of Boston, Galerie Bartsch & Chariau in Munich, Germany, and Chris Beetles Gallery in London.
+In 1998, the National Portrait Gallery in Washington, DC, devoted several rooms to an exhibition of his caricatures.
+Other solo shows include the Graham Gallery and the Davis and Langdale Gallery in New York City, the Susan Conway Gallery in Washington, DC, The Art Institute of Boston, Galerie Bartsch & Chariau in Munich, Germany, and Chris Beetles Gallery in London.

 Awards

 He is a recipient of the Auguste St. Gaudens Medal for Professional Achievement from Cooper Union (his alma mater), the Hamilton King Award from The Society of Illustrators, the Page One Award from the Newspaper Guild, the Best in Illustration Award from the National Cartoonists Society, the George Polk Award for Satiric Drawing, and the "Karikaturpreis der deutschen Anwaltschaft" from the Wilhelm Busch Museum in Hanover, Germany.
 He received the National Cartoonist Society Advertising and Illustration Award for 1993.
 In 2001, Sorel was given the Hunter College James Aronson Award for Social Justice Journalism Lifetime Achievement Award.
 In 2001 the Art Directors Club of New York elected him to their Hall of Fame, the first cartoonist since John Held Jr. to be so honored.
 Ed Sorel serves as an Honorary Board Member of the Freedom From Religion Foundation.

 In 2011, the School of Visual Arts in Manhattan honored Sorel as part of their Masters Series, an award and exhibition that honors great visual communicators.
 The SVA produced a documentary about Sorel entitled Nice Work if You Can Get It directed by his son, Leo.
 The documentary is now streaming on Vimeo.

 In 2022, he was awarded the Reuben Award for Outstanding Cartoonist of the Year by the National Cartoonists Society.